DavidPatShuiFong/DailyMeasure/README.md

 * better restriction of date ranges ('negative' date ranges prevented)
 * improved separation of tasks for billings_list
-* changes to report specific number of days which are restricted by lack of subscription as reported by check_subscription_datechange_trigR
+* changes to report specific number of days which are restricted by lack of registration/subscription as reported by check_subscription_datechange_trigR

 # Version 1.5.9
 29th April 2020